 1. Prepare and organize program materials and supplies to ensure timely and successful delivery of program activities;

-2. Conduct and monitor the Girl Scout After School Hours Program for all girls ages 5 to 11 in an after school setting;
+2. Conduct and monitor the Girl Scout After School Leadership Program for all girls ages 5 to 11 in an after school setting;

 3. Facilitate communication, as needed, between parents, school staff and administration, and Girl Scout Staff;